Antephus/Unique-Counter/README.md

-# Unique-Nums-Counter
+# Unique-Counter
-Counts how many unique numbers there are in a given list.
+Counts how many unique things there are in a given list.